Amanda-L/WashU-ML-Project3-KernelSVM-2023/README.md

    - Expected training error with default parameters is 0.04.

 7. **Kernel Sensitivity and Cross-Validation:**
-   - The SVM solver is sensitive to kernel and regularization parameters.
    - Implement a function `crossvalidate(xTr, yTr)` to sweep over different values of C and kernel parameters and output the best setting on a validation set.
    - Visualize cross-validation results in `main.py`.
    - Experiment with different parameters for better performance.